China’s Massive Belt and Road Initiative

 What does China hope to achieve?

 China has both geopolitical and economic motivations behind the initiative.
-Xi has promoted a vision of a more assertive China, while slowing growth and rocky trade relations with the United States have pressured the country’s leadership to open new markets for its goods.
+Xi has promoted a vision of a more assertive China, even as the country’s outstanding loans have grown to the equivalent of over a quarter of its GDP.